mstark/eve_open_api/docs/IndustryApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
+  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  include_completed: true, # BOOLEAN | Whether retrieve completed character industry jobs as well
+  include_completed: true, # BOOLEAN | Whether to retrieve completed character industry jobs.
+Only includes jobs from the past 90 days
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin